The first recorded mention of Chellaston was in 1009 when it was known

 There is also the Chellaston club, previously the Royal British

-Red Lion (although it is attached to a cruck building which has
+attached to an earlier cruck building which has been integrated

 The Rose and Crown is almost certainly the oldest of Chellaston’s